blaqshyd/my_formfield/README.md

 ```
 ## Properties

-The following properties are available for myization:
+The following properties are available for customization:

 <b>controller:</b> A TextEditingController for controlling the text field's text value. <br>
 <b>validator:</b> A function for validating the text input. <br>